hypar-io/Elements/doc/Elements/GettingStarted.md

-﻿# Getting Started with the Hypar Platform
+﻿# Getting Started with Hypar

-Hypar is a cloud platform for AEC Generative Design that makes it easy to publish, distribute, and maintain your building design logic.
-Rather than requiring web development skills to scale and deliver your generative design procedures, Hypar lets you concentrate on what you want to get done while the platform creates the interface for your audience and provides computation, visualization, delivery, interoperability, and access control for your functions.
+Hypar is a cloud platform for generating buildings that makes it easy to publish, distribute, and maintain your building design logic.
+Rather than requiring web development skills to scale and deliver your design logic, Hypar lets you concentrate on what you want to get done while the platform creates the interface for your audience and provides computation, visualization, delivery, interoperability, and access control for your functions.

 By uploading a function to Hypar you can produce twenty options for a building problem in just a few seconds: